modmore/docs/en/01_Commerce/v1/98_SimpleCart_or_Commerce.md

+---
+title: SimpleCart or Commerce?
+---

-Since announcing Commerce in 2015, the question we received most was if people should wait for Commerce, or use [SimpleCart](../../../SimpleCart) (the other ecommerce plugin we have available)for their projects.
+Since announcing Commerce in 2015, the question we received most was if people should wait for Commerce, or use [SimpleCart](../../SimpleCart) (the other ecommerce plugin we have available)for their projects.

 Until we released Commerce that was easy to answer: use SimpleCart, as Commerce isn't ready to go, and there is no release date just yet.

-But now that both options are available, there are different considerations.
+But now that Commerce is finally becoming available, there are different considerations.
 We'll go over a few in this document to see how the two products differ, and when which one would make sense.

 [TOC]